ETHZ-RobotX/smb_docker/README.md

 Documentation of the SuperMegaBot (SMB) Docker for the ETHZ Robotic Summer School.

-> The docker image was tested on an Ubuntu PC with a Nvidia GPU.
-On other systems, the docker might not work as it is intended.
-In addition, the Docker image was written for only simulation purposes.
-In order to use the real robot, other settings for the image might be needed.

 > To use the SMB Docker, basic knowledge of Docker is needed.
 Please check [the official website](https://docs.docker.com) to learn how to build, save, reconnect etc.

 {: .smb-mention }